changhao-chen/changhao-chen.github.io/_pages/profiles.md

     more_info: >

   - align: left
-    image: jinqunchao.png
-    content: people_4.md
-    image_circular: false # crops the image to make it circular
-    more_info: >

-  - align: left
     image: shendehan.png
     content: people_5.md
-    image_circular: false # crops the image to make it circular
-    more_info: >

-  - align: left
-    image: zhanglingjie.png
-    content: people_6.md
     image_circular: false # crops the image to make it circular
     more_info: >